-d) Your most recent Disclosure & Barring Service (DBS) Certificate Please note that if you are not currently a licensed driver with Cambridge City Council, you will be required to present a Basic Disclosure Certificate for your role as Proprietor.
+d) Your most recent Disclosure & Barring Service (DBS) Certificate Please note that if you are not currently a licensed driver with Cambridge City e) You must surrender (hand in) your existing plates before the new plates will be issued (Hackney Carriage Vehicles have one plate; Private Hire Vehicles have two plates).

+Council, you will be required to present a Basic Disclosure Certificate for your role as Proprietor.